SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.connectorHubPartCoef``
 """""""""""""""""""""""""""""""""""""""

- * boundary that separates connector hub and kinless hub
+ * Boundary that separates connector hub and kinless hub
  * default value: 0.75
  * argument type : float
  * this argument has no effect if Params.autoSetCartographyBoundaries = 1